Joe Matt

-Joe Matt (September 3, 1963 – September 18, 2023) was an American cartoonist, best known for his autobiographical work, Peepshow.
+Joe Matt (September 3, 1963 – September 18, 2023) was an American cartoonist, known for his autobiographical series Peepshow.
+His work is unflatteringly confessional, presenting him as stingy, duplicitous, and even abusive, and depicting a debilitating obsession with pornography.

 Early life

 Joe Matt was born and raised in Lansdale, Pennsylvania, a middle-class suburb of Philadelphia.
 He had three siblings.
 His mother was a housewife.
 His father held a variety of different jobs, including owner of a carpet store and a longtime stint working for Amtrak; in Matt's words, "he seemed to drift from job to job a lot."
 Matt credited his childhood lack of money with forming his later habit of cheapness.
-He attended Catholic school until 12th grade.
+He attended Catholic school through 12th grade.

 Matt developed drawing skills by age five, and later said he considered himself an artist all his life.
 His mother encouraged him in this pursuit, having herself attended the Philadelphia College of Art before dropping out to raise her family.
 His earliest influences were Charles Schulz's Peanuts and Al Capp's Li'l Abner, which he would collect by clipping the strip out of the daily newspaper.

 Matt earned a degree from the Philadelphia College of Art, majoring in illustration.
 After graduating, he attempted to gain a foothold in magazine illustration in New York, but failed.
 He started drawing comics in 1987 after getting a job at Philadelphia comic-book store Fat Jack's Comicrypt and doing assistant work for his friend and college classmate Matt Wagner, the creator of Grendel and Mage.